 Suggested decision

-Under that, keep the main external description as:
+Under that, keep the main external description aligned to the canonical pitch:

 And keep this supporting line available underneath or in longer founder-led contexts:

-Display these three fuller main-line options in founder review until the default is confirmed:
+The three fuller main-line options below were shown in founder review before the default was confirmed; kept as record:

 - `helps insight teams keep up with demand without sacrificing quality`